ai je le droit de porter un couteau

 So the security guard carrying out the inspection personally assesses whether or not the knife found in your pocket is dangerous.
 He may equate its use to breaking the law.
 In the event of a dispute, the judge decides.

-For instance, being in possession of a pocket knife, penknife or better yet a Morta folding knife at a picnic among friends will be seen as legitimate.
+For instance, being in possession of a pocket knife, penknife or better yet a Morta folding knife, (a french pocket knife), at a picnic among friends will be seen as legitimate.
 But waving them in someone’s face will transform them into cold weapons.
 Hence the importance of the notion of the use to which the knife is put.

 This is demonstrated by the grounds of the Social Division of the Court of Appeal of Dijon dated 11/02/2016 number 14-010.15 (see appendix 1).